JungMinu/AvetisG.github.io/_posts/2015-07-06-dont-take-code-reviews-personally.md

 > In my humble opinion the missing piece of the puzzle is **vision**.
 More specifically vision towards mastery of the craft.

-I frankly think that passion in any field is just to get one started, but without a vision for mastery one will either stagnate, become negative when criticized or simply not be able to make the jump from good to great.
+I frankly believe that passion in any field is just to get one started, but without a vision for mastery one will either stagnate, become negative when criticized or simply not be able to make the jump from good to great.

 This is such a simple paradigm shift, yet it is so powerful.